SANNER'S LAKE SPORTSMEN'S CLUB

 Match Description

 • Three strings of ten shots each at an SR-21 target at 100 yards.
 Each string lasts ten minutes.
-Total of thirty rounds/thirty minutes plus sighters.
+Score and repair targets in between each string.
+Total of thirty rounds/thirty minutes for score plus sighters.

 Who